enjalot/latent-scope/README.md

 ### Repository overview
 This repository is currently meant to run locally, with a React frontend that communicates with a python server backend.
 We support several popular open source embedding models that can run locally as well as proprietary API embedding services.
 Adding new models and services should be quick and easy.

-To learn more about customizing, extending and contributing see [DEVELOPMENT.md](documentation/DEVELOPMENT.md)
+To learn more about contributing and the project roadmap see [CONTRIBUTION.md](CONTRIBUTION.md), for technical details see [DEVELOPMENT.md](DEVELOPMENT.md).

 ### Design principles